zowe/zowe.github.io/download.md

 <section class="whitebackground" style="padding-top:1%">
 <h1 id="download">Download Zowe</h1>
   <p>
-  Download latest Zowe installer and start your journey with Zowe today.
+  Download the latest Zowe installer and start your journey with Zowe today.
   </p>
   <p>
   Want to build Zowe on your own?
 Access <a href="{{ site.github_repo_url }}">Zowe GitHub repositories</a> to download the source code.